escaladesports/docs/1-LANGUAGES.md

 ```

 This way if a color needs to be swapped out it can be done so in the settings.css file and all other .css files will automatically update.

+## GraphQL

+At the moment, we only use [GraphQL](https://graphql.org/) for querying data on our applications.
+We currently do not run any GraphQL servers or APIs, however this could change in the future.